instructure/tinymce-mediauploader/README.md

     */
   mediauploader_upload_file: function (widget, file, callback) {
     widget.innerHTML = 'Uploading...';

+    // Do your upload logic here instead of setTimeout

     setTimeout(function () {
       /**
         * Callback to let plugin know the upload is complete